FuelLabs/fuels-ts/docs/guide/contracts/the-json-abi-file.md

 ]
 ```

-The Fuel TypeScript SDK will take this file as input and generate equivalent methods (and custom types if applicable) that you can call from your Rust code.
+The Fuel TypeScript SDK will take this file as input and generate equivalent methods (and custom types if applicable) that you can call from your TypeScript code.